Analyzing Two-Mode Networks

 Density

-As we saw in the case of one-mode networks, one of the most basic network statistics that can be derived from the above quantities is the density.
-In a two-mode network, this is given by:
+As we saw in the case of one-mode networks, one of the most basic network statistics that can be derived from the above quantities is the density (observed number of edges divided by maximum possible number of edges in the graph).

 d <- sum(A)/(nrow(A) * ncol(A))